Simple SEO Podcast, SEO, SEO Keywords

 I always teach my students to write their content without focusing on word count or keyword density (how often you use the keyword in your text) for the best results.
 You want to write for your customer, answer their questions, and provide value, and by doing that, you will naturally use your keyword because it should be closely tied to your content topic.
 Google does not want you writing to a specific word count or keyword density score.
 They want you to provide helpful content for your audience.

-Some content pieces will be shorter than others.
-Some will be longer.
+Some content pieces will be shorter than others, and some will be longer.
 Ultimately, the pieces will be the length they need to provide value.
 When we write to a specific word count, we sometimes end up with fluffy content that includes unnecessary information simply because we’re trying to make it longer.

 Listen to the podcast episode on SEO Writing Tips for Beginners here.

 One of the biggest mistakes people make in SEO writing is focusing too much on the search engines and not enough on the humans reading their content.
 But here's the thing: search engines are getting smarter and better at understanding natural language and user intent.
-They have insights into how your content performs with your audience thanks to engagement metrics like your bounce rate.
+They have insights into how your content performs with your audience, thanks to engagement metrics.
 Google knows whether or not visitors find your content helpful and engaging.

 If you rank high for a keyword, but the people who visit your site leave quickly without engaging because the content doesn’t help them or doesn’t have the information they need, Google will figure that out, and the website won’t rank high for long.
 Google wants to ensure they’re providing the best results possible for their searchers, and it’s your job as a website owner or blogger to provide the best possible content you can to help Google (if you want them to send you traffic).